NBISweden/AGAT/docs/tools/agat_convert_sp_gff2bed.md

 The script aims to convert GTF/GXF file into bed file.
 It will convert level2 features from gff (mRNA, transcripts) into bed features.
-If  the selected level2 subfeatures (defaut: exon) exist, they will be reported in the block fields (9-12th colum in bed).
+If the selected level2 subfeatures (defaut: exon) exist, they are reported in the block fields (9-12th colum in bed).
+CDS Start and End are reported in column 7 and 8 accordingly.

 Definintion of the bed format:
 ```